Controller#

 Actions – Turn Controller-programmed actions on or off.

-remote_control_code_enabled – Enable or disable Controller configured actions.
+remote_control_code_enabled– Enable or disable Controller configured actions.

 Getters – Read button states and joystick positions.

-.position – Returns the position of the joystick’s specified axis.
+.pressing– Returns whether the specified button is being pressed..position– Returns the position of the joystick’s specified axis.

 Callback – Run code when buttons or joysticks change state.